nick6850/Zoo-Keeper-Admin-Dashboard/README.md

 # Zoo Keeper Admin Dashboard with CSS Grid
-  This project focuses on enhancing my CSS Grid skills by building an admin dashboard for a zoo.
+  This project focuses on enhancing my CSS Grid skills by building an admin dashboard for an **imaginary** zoo keeper.
+The project showcases a **responsive layout** with features like a sidebar navigation menu, user profile section, and task management.